greghendershott/frog/README.md

 - `newer-uri`: The URI of the next newer post, if any, or `#f`
 - `newer-title`: The title of the next newer post, if any, or `#f`

+### Widgets

+In addition to the variables described above for each template, some predefined functions are available for templates to use: "widgets".

+Anything a widget can do, you could code directly in the template.
+There's no magic.
+But widgets minimize clutter in the templates.
+Plus they make clearer what are the user-specific parameters (as opposed to putting stuff like `<!-- CHANGE THIS! -->` in the template).

+For example, `@google-analytics["UA-xxxxx" "example.com"]` returns
+text for a `<script>` element to insert Google Analytics tracking code.
+You supply it the two user-specific pieces of information, which it plugs into the boilerplate and returns.

+Likewise there are widgets for things like Twitter and Google+ share buttons, Twitter follow button, Disqus comments, older/newer post links.

+See `widgets.rkt` for the complete list.
+See the example page and post templates for usage examples.

+> **NOTE**: If you'd like to add a widget, pull requests are welcome!

 ## Code blocks

 Frog optionally uses [Pygments][] to do syntax highlighting.
 When